opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

     ]
 }
 ```

-## Which CDK context options should I use?
-See the [wiki - Configuration Options]("https://github.com/opensearch-project/opensearch-migrations/wiki/Configuration-Options") for guidance on which context options should be used for different migrations.

-## How to use the deployed Migration tools?
-See the [wiki]("https://github.com/opensearch-project/opensearch-migrations/wiki") for steps on how to use this tooling to perform different migrations.

 ## Tearing down CDK
 To remove all the CDK stack(s) which get created during a deployment we can execute a command similar to below